SuperZooper3/reci/README.md

 ## App structure

 This repo is strucutred as a mono-repo, with our frontend living under `frontend/`, and our backend living in `backend/`.
 The frontend is built using React, while the backend is built with Express.
-Both can be started with `npm run dev`, but see the startup instructions for an automatic script.
+Both can be started with `npm run dev`, but see the startup instructions for more details.
 This is where the end-to-end application code that implements all the claimed features is.

 ### SQL queries for features